sunnya97/ethereum-developers-guide/README.md

 This guide will not be structured as book or a single tutorial.
 Rather, it should be thought of as an index of knowledge and resources.
 The blockchain industry is a collaborative industry, and as such, this guide will consist largely of links to material created and published by other members of the community, some from within ConsenSys and some not.

 #### Huge thanks to the entire ConsenSys team for helping develop this guide.
+The following individuals were key to writing and creating the content that appears in this book: